Norfolk Southern (NYSE:NSC) Posts Quarterly Earnings Results, Misses Estimates By $0.04 EPS

-Norfolk Southern (NYSE:NSC – Get Free Report) posted its quarterly earnings data on Friday.
+Norfolk Southern (NYSE:NSC – Get Free Report) released its quarterly earnings data on Friday.
 The railroad operator reported $2.83 earnings per share for the quarter, missing the consensus estimate of $2.87 by ($0.04), MarketWatch Earnings reports.
-Norfolk Southern had a return on equity of 22.26% and a net margin of 16.96%.
-The business had revenue of $3.10 billion for the quarter, compared to analyst estimates of $3.09 billion.
-During the same period in the prior year, the firm posted $3.42 EPS.
-Norfolk Southern’s revenue for the quarter was down 4.2% on a year-over-year basis.
+Norfolk Southern had a net margin of 16.96% and a return on equity of 22.26%.
+The firm had revenue of $3.10 billion during the quarter, compared to the consensus estimate of $3.09 billion.
+During the same quarter in the previous year, the firm earned $3.42 earnings per share.
+The business’s revenue was down 4.2% compared to the same quarter last year.
 Norfolk Southern updated its FY 2024 guidance to EPS.

 Norfolk Southern Trading Down 1.5 %

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 20th.
-Stockholders of record on Friday, February 2nd will be paid a $1.35 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, February 20th.
+Shareholders of record on Friday, February 2nd will be paid a dividend of $1.35 per share.
 The ex-dividend date of this dividend is Thursday, February 1st.
-This represents a $5.40 annualized dividend and a dividend yield of 2.31%.
-Norfolk Southern’s dividend payout ratio is currently 67.33%.
+This represents a $5.40 dividend on an annualized basis and a yield of 2.31%.
+Norfolk Southern’s payout ratio is 67.33%.

 Analysts Set New Price Targets